CSOgroup/Lymphomoid-IF-pipeline/README.md

 Now you can explore the loaded image.
 If needed, set its type into "Fluorescence".
 You can change brightness, contrast and show/hide the different channels, corresponding to the different stained proteins.
 Sometimes it is useful to look at a single channel in grayscale mode.

 ## Step 2 - Lymphomoid(s) boundary drawing
+1. For each lymphomoid, draw a closed boundary with QuPath polygon tool
+2. Open _getBoundary.groovy_ script in QuPath script editor (Automate -> Show script editor)
+3. In the script, set the absolute path to your desired output directory
+4. For each boundary:
+...* Select the boundary itself (double click - a selected boundary is displayed in yellow) ...* Set the output file name in the script
+...* Run the script

 ## Step 3 - Fluorescence threshold optimization on the image